 Acupuncture has been used for relief of some cancer treatment symptoms, of local swelling post-operatively, for shortening the resolution of hematoma and tissue swelling and for minimising use of medications and their attendant side effects.
-Energetic acupuncture, an approach consisting of the use of needles with electricity and moxibustion (a form of local heating with herbs imparts a sense of well being and accelerates patients' recovery.
 In conjunction with nutritional support, its use is routinely employed in some cancer institutions.
 The dreaded nausea and vomiting which commonly occurs in some patients undergoing chemotherapy and inevitably, with the use of certain classes of agents, can often be worse than the disease itself.

 Acupuncture as a powerful tool for general pain relief is widely known, what is lesser known is its success use in some cancer-related pain and in reducing narcotic use and thereby minimising the side effects confusion, disturbed mentation, behavioural changes, nausea and severe constipation.

 The acupuncturist has a selection of approaches in attempting to deal with symptoms of Cancer treatment symptoms, they include needling a variety of trigger and painful points, percutaneous electrical nerve stimulation, and osteo-puncture, along with whole-body energetic acupuncture support.